 Bikes: It’s fine for young kids to pedal around on the main surfaced paths but mountain biking not permitted and adult biking not really the done thing because the place is for strolling (I haven’t seen any signs ruling it out but no adult cycles here – much).

 My route (about 3.5 miles) starts at one of the southern entrances to the park (free of charge), at the junction of St Julian Rd and Fawke Wood Rd.
-Enter by the gate (point 0 on interactive map below) (dogs aren’t allowed off the lead by the way) opposite the pond at the junction then bear right (leave the surfaced path) on an unsurfaced, quite undefined path going roughly south to north parallel with the park’s eastern boundary, passing among spaced trees of great age and beauty – chestnuts, oaks and beech mainly (so, basically, go through the gate then bear slightly right and take the path parallel with the fence on your right).
+Enter by the gate (point 0 on interactive map above) (dogs aren’t allowed off the lead by the way) opposite the pond at the junction then bear right (leave the surfaced path) on an unsurfaced, quite undefined path going roughly south to north parallel with the park’s eastern boundary, passing among spaced trees of great age and beauty – chestnuts, oaks and beech mainly (so, basically, go through the gate then bear slightly right and take the path parallel with the fence on your right).
 After about 300 metres the atmosphere darkens as you enter a lovely pine wood (point 1).
 Goldcrests and coal tits flit among the higher branches of the trees – listen out for the high pitched calls of the former.

 Immense Tudor house

 Stay on this path for nearly a mile as it descends back into our little valley (now a golf fairway constantly chewed by grazing deer) then gradually goes uphill all the way to Knole House.
 Walk past the front of the house then turn sharp left (point 5) and follow the immense garden wall (with beautifully ornate metalwork at points) to the east.
 Admire the cedar of lebanon tree on your right.
 As you leave the lee of the wall there are pine clumps ahead and left and thicker woods on the right.
 Turn right on to a large path heading south (point 6) for a few metres then very quickly turn left on a main surfaced path heading south east.
 Green woodpeckers are everywhere at this point.
 Watch out for interesting combinations of trees again… ancient yew especially, and more hurricane victims.
 I’ve seen lizards and grass snakes from this path too dashing into the ferns.
-This comes out after two thirds of a mile on the wide perimeter path known as the Chestnut Walk (point 7).
+This comes out after two-thirds of a mile on the wide perimeter path known as the Chestnut Walk (point 7).
 Turn left, heading roughly east, and after a couple of hundred metres turn right to go return to the gate at the starting point.